50 Signs of Good Therapy

 1. Your therapist is trained appropriately and meets all local and/or state guidelines for providing therapy.

-2. Your counselor seems competent and experienced enough to help you with your issues, and does not appear overwhelmed by them.
-While it is possible that you may see a counselor that does not have the training or experience to help you with your problems, he should always let you know if that is the case.
+2. Your counselor seems competent and experienced enough to help you with your issues and does not appear overwhelmed by them.
+While it is possible you may see a counselor who does not have the training or experience to help you with your problems, they should always let you know if that is the case.

 4. Your counselor always maintains professional business practices by keeping the focus on you.
-She prepares ahead of time for your sessions by reviewing notes or action items from previous sessions, keeps your appointments, is generally on time, demonstrates that she is paying attention, and doesn’t answer the phone, check e-mail, or allow herself to be distracted during your sessions.
+They prepare ahead of time for your sessions by reviewing notes or action items from previous sessions.
+They keep your appointments; are generally on time; and demonstrate they are paying attention by not answering their phone, checking their email, or otherwise becoming distracted during your sessions.

 6. Your counselor understands and communicates to you that there are many effective approaches to therapy, and no one approach can meet the needs of every client.
-She models open-mindedness about other approaches to therapy.
+They model open-mindedness about other approaches to therapy.

-7. Your counselor explains what psychotherapeutic technique he plans to use, welcomes and answers any questions you may have about a specific technique, and requests your comments for any technique that may be new or different for you.
+7. Your counselor explains what psychotherapeutic technique they plan to use, welcomes and answers any questions you may have about a specific technique, and requests your comments for any technique that may be new or different for you.

 8. Your counselor is active in the therapy community and regularly interacts with other professionals.
 It is this regular collaboration with other professionals that keeps your therapist current and able to provide the best therapy for you.